deyavuz/ds105a-spotify-research/README.md

 Image credit: ChatGPT

 ### 🎸 Description
 This repository is a summative assignment for the class DS105: Data for Data Science.
-In summary,
+Through this repository, I will be using data gathered mainly through the Spotify API, and supplemented by the Genius API, to investigate how pop songs by male vs. female musical artists differ.

 Initially, my goal was to do an exploratory analysis of what defined "main pop girl" music - I wanted to get a list of top tracks by "main pop girls" such as Sabrina Carpenter, Chappel Roan, Olivia Rodrigo etc. and inspect their audio features.
 However, due to the deprecation of these endpoints in the Spotify API, I had to reformulate my research aim and question.

-So, I ended up gathering data through two Spotify user-created playlists, "Pop Hits 2000s - 2024", to see which artists featured most over 2000-2024 in top pop hits tracks, and "girly pop songs", to diversify and reduce bias in the dataset, as due to recent API restrictions I can't use Spotify-created playlists and I wanted to get an unbiased, unopinionated sense of "top hits".
-So, I obtained data through two user-created playlists with different vibes/aesthetics.
+So, I ended up gathering data through two Spotify user-created playlists, "Pop Hits 2000s - 2024", to see which artists featured most over 2000-2024 in top pop hits tracks, and "girly pop songs", to diversify and reduce bias in the dataset, as due to recent API restrictions I couldn't use Spotify-created playlists and I wanted to get an unbiased, unopinionated sense of "top hits".
+So, I obtained data through two user-created playlists with different vibes/aesthetics and focal time periods (pop hits with a wider time range and girly pop songs with a focus on contemporary pop).

 ### 🎻 Background/Literature Review